WY-VERN/CTFs/TFCCTF OBSCURE.md

 ______________________________________________
-this is the first challenge in the "TFCCTF" 2022 category:CRYPTO points:50
+this is the first challenge in the "TFCCTF" 2022, category:CRYPTO, points:50
 ______________________________________________